-There are 403 species of parrots, all within the order Psittaciformes.
-The three parrots with the greatest EDGE scores were the kākāpō, the kākā, and the kea (Appendix S1); species that are all endemic to New Zealand.
-Australia, Brazil, and Indonesia contain the most parrot evolutionary history, and New Zealand, Brazil, and Australia have the most threatened evolutionary history for parrots (Fig. S1).
-Regarding endemic parrots, Australia contained the greatest evolutionary history followed by New Zealand and Indonesia (Fig. S1).
+There are 403 species of parrots, all in Psittaciformes.
+The three parrots with the greatest EDGE scores were kākāpō, kākā, and kea (Appendix S1); species that are all endemic to New Zealand.
+Australia, Brazil, and Indonesia contained the most parrot evolutionary history, and New Zealand, Brazil, and Australia had the most threatened evolutionary history for parrots (Appendix S4).
+Regarding endemic parrots, Australia contained the greatest evolutionary history followed by New Zealand and Indonesia (Appendix S4).

-All the top 100 IBAs for evolutionary history of parrots occurred in either South America (67 IBAs) or Australasia (33 IBAs; Fig. S2).
-Regarding threatened evolutionary history, the top 100 IBAs for parrots occurred mostly in Asia (42 IBAs) and Australasia (38 IBAs; Fig. S2).
-The country with the greatest number of the top 100 IBAs for the evolutionary history of parrots was Brazil (41 IBAs), whereas the Philippines contained the bulk of the top 100 IBAs for threatened evolutionary history (42 IBAs; Fig. S2, Appendix S3).
-New Zealand contained the 16 most important IBAs for threatened evolutionary history of parrots (Fig. S2; Appendix S3).
+All the top 100 IBAs for the evolutionary history of parrots occurred in either South America (67 IBAs) or Australasia (33 IBAs) (Appendix S4).
+Regarding threatened evolutionary history, the top 100 IBAs for parrots occurred mostly in Asia (42 IBAs) and Australasia (38 IBAs) (Appendix S4).
+The country with the greatest number of the top 100 IBAs for the evolutionary history of parrots was Brazil (41 IBAs), whereas the Philippines contained the bulk of the top 100 IBAs for threatened evolutionary history (42 IBAs) (Appendix S4).
+New Zealand contained the 16 most important IBAs for the threatened evolutionary history of parrots (Appendix S4).